National Rank: 18th

 Attorney Coach(es): Patrick Hannon

 Pat Varma v.
 Samantha/Samuel Kang, M.D. – The case involved medical malpractice.
 The plaintiff, once a star soccer player, was diagnosed with terminal cancer in 2014.
 Three years prior to this diagnosis, in 2011, the defendant performed heart surgery on the plaintiff after her/his heart had stopped following a soccer game.
 While the plaintiff acknowledged that the surgery performed by the defendant saved her/his life, the plaintiff alleged that the defendant acted negligently in other respects and that, but for this negligence, the plaintiff’s cancer would have been diagnosed in 2011.
 Had the cancer been diagnosed at that time, the plaintiff alleged, certain treatment options would have been available, and the plaintiff’s prognosis would have been significantly better.
 The defendant denied that she/he acted negligently, and asserted that she/he was not liable for any harm suffered by the plaintiff.

 National Rank: 3rd

 Commonwealth of Massachusetts v.
-Stephanie/Steven Hardee – This year's case is a criminal matter and concerns a man (fictional) whose life was cut short on the evening of August 2, 2014.
-There is no dispute as to what killed him or even who did it.
+Stephanie/Steven Hardee – This case involved a criminal matter and concerned a man (fictional) whose life was cut short on the evening of August 2, 2014.
+There was no dispute as to what killed him or even who did it.
 But was the killing a criminal act, or was the defendant legally justified?